lifecoderua/node-transactions-handler/README.md

 }
 ```

-The reason of is because each frame can have other fields coded inside, and
+The rationale of having this frame specification is that frame can have other
-these fields are not of concern of this application, but still all the fields
+fields coded inside, and these fields are not of concern of this application,
-can be coded in whatever way.
+but still mentioned fields can be coded and positioned in whatever way.

 <strong>
 Note: if configuration is invalid, application should crash.
 Examples of